runemalm/OpenDDD.NET/docs/gettingstarted.rst

 You register your serializer settings with the DI container like this::

-    services.AddTransient<DddSerializerSettings, SerializerSettings>();
+    services.AddTransient<OpenDddConversionSettings, ConversionSettings>();

-.. note:: The ``AddSerialization()`` call in Startup.cs of the project templates does almost all of this work for you.
+.. note:: The ``AddConversion()`` call in Startup.cs of the project templates does almost all of this work for you.
 You just need to create your converters and add them to the collection in the constructor.

 Migrators